ZeroDeth/derekkedziora.github.io/_posts/2016-11-01-ruthless-boss.md

 burning the candle at both ends

 **Main Activity**
-Read [this post](http://www.thesimpledollar.com/the-myth-of-the-ruthless-business-mogul-or-why-it-pays-to-be-nice-in-the-workplace/) from *The Simple Dollar* before class.
-Point number three will be done as an activity during class.
+Read <a href="http://www.thesimpledollar.com/the-myth-of-the-ruthless-business-mogul-or-why-it-pays-to-be-nice-in-the-workplace" target="_blank">this post</a> from *The Simple Dollar* to complete the following:

 1. Do you think this post is well written?
 2. The article contains 1,115 words, many of them extraneous.
 There are numerous digressions, long stories and extended metaphors.
 What are the merits of using such writing devices?